Receiving food stamps in Florida? You can receive discounted admission to several venues throughout the state!

 As a Museums for All member, the Explorations V Children’s Museum only requires a $3 per person admission fee for all EBT cardholders.

-Orlando Science Center – $3 per person, up to 6 people
+Orlando Science Center – $3 per person

 777 E Princeton St Orlando FL 32803

 Explore the Mindbender Mansion, Fusion: A STEAM Gallery, the Wizard of Oz Educational Exhibit and so much more!
 Visit their website for more information.
+Up to 6 family members can receive the EBT rate.

 Historic Spanish Point – $3 per person